Arrest of Sheikh Mujibur Rahman: Release

 Surrender of the Pakistan Armed Forces in Dacca on 16 December 1971.

 After Pakistan's defeat in the war, the issue of Mujib's release became a central topic of discussion, his popularity surged, and pressure on the Pakistani government to release him increased.
 In an interview with David Frost, Mujib claimed that Zulfikar Ali Bhutto told him that, before resigning, Khan had intended to forge a fake signed order with previous date for Mujib's execution.
 However, this plan was not carried out due to Bhutto's opposition.
+India's prime minister was interested in knowing the fate of Mujib.
+Therefore, Gandhi contacted Bhutto, who was in London on a stopover while en route by air to the United States before 18 December, through the wife of former East Pakistan's Chief Secretary Muzafar Husain.
+Bhutto told Husain's wife that Mujib would be released and that something would have to be given to India in return.
 On 20 December, following Khan's resignation, Bhutto became the new president of Pakistan.
 The next day, Bhutto announced that Mujib would be placed under house arrest as soon as possible.
 Earlier, in 15 December, some prison officials had spread a rumor among the inmates in Mianwali Jail that A. A. K. Niazi, Eastern Command's chief, had died in the war, in an attempt to incite them to kill Mujib, blaming him for the defeat.
 As a result, on the night of 16 December, Mujib was secretly moved out of the prison.

-On 26 December, prison authorities secretly took him to a guest house.
+On 26 December, prison authorities secretly took Mujib to a guest house.
 The next day, Mujib met president Bhutto for the first time after his release in Chaklala.
 During that meeting, Bhutto proposed a confederation between the two countries modeled on the United Arab Republic, where foreign affairs, defense, and finance would remain joint matters.
 On 1 January 1972, Mujib was taken to a bungalow in Sihala, where he met Bhutto again.
 At Mujib's request, Bhutto arranged for Kamal Hossain to be released from the Jail in Haripur to meet with him.
 After multiple meetings with Mujib, Bhutto agreed to release him.
 On 5 January, a public rally held in Karachi showed support for Mujib's release, which finalized the decision.
 On 7 January, when Bhutto reminded him about the talks, Mujib asked him to keep the matter secret and to wait.